confluentinc/cli/CONTRIBUTING.md

 #### Adding a New Delete Command

 For most resource types, a `delete` command should support multiple arguments.
-The exceptions are resources which do not have an ID (e.g. ACLs, role bindings) or unique resources (e.g. the schema registry cluster).
+The exceptions are resources which do not have an ID (e.g. ACLs, role bindings) or unique resources (e.g. the Schema Registry cluster).
 See [Supporting Multiple Deletion](pkg/deletion/README.md) for instructions on how to write such commands.

 ### Opening a PR